- Tuition & Fees

 All fees are nonrefundable.

-Delinquent Account Collection Fee: 25% of outstanding debt
+- Delinquent Account Collection Fee – 25% of the outstanding debt

 We offer a variety of financial aid programs, including scholarships, loans, and work study opportunities.